Leikrit/NavGPT/README.md

 Visualization can be done following the instructions below.

+## 🏠 Installing Habitat

+Installing Habitat v0.3.3 is strongly recommended.

+Following the instructions in <a href="https://github.com/facebookresearch/habitat-sim"> Habitat official </a>.

+Remember to **install Habitat lab** as well, or you might encounter `No module named habitat` error.

+> Why v0.3.3?
+Because with such version, the FOV of the cameras can be modified in order to perfectly fit the setting in NavGPT's original paper.

+### With lower version

+For example, if your Habitat version is v0.1.7, that you should change the `make_new_cfg()` function into `make_cfg()` in `draw_on_map.py`.

+Also, you should modify the `sim_settings` variable.
+Delete the key `"scene_dataset"` as it is no longer needed for lower version.

+## 📦 Data preparation

+Prepare the data following <a href="https://github.com/facebookresearch/habitat-sim/blob/main/DATASETS.md#matterport3d-mp3d-dataset"> Habitat official </a>.
+You only need to download `mp3d` dataset.

+If you don't have `scene_dataset_config.json` file in your dataset folders, you can also download it from the link above.

+> This file is for higher versions, ignore it if you are using lower version

+> By the way, I am sorry that I don't know which version is high or low.
+You can check whether your version has the class `CameraSensorSpec`.
+If do, then you are high, otherwise you are low.

 ## 📃 Running exprs

 Firstly, the visualization module is based on **experiment logs**, which means you need to run some experiments first.
 You can follow the guidance above to run the experiments.